dansmyers/Simulation/Activities/1-Dice_Games.md

 Your program should use `randint` three times to generate the three die rolls.
 Assign each roll to its own variable.
 Calculate the sum, then use an `if`-`elif`-`else` block to test for the three conditions.

+## Winning probability

+Modify the previous problem to estimate the probability of winning at passe dix.

+Tip: Perform a large number of simulated trials.
+On each trial, roll three dice and test if the sum is greater than ten.
+Count the number of trials that succeed, then report the fraction of successes at the end of the program.

+This program illustrates one of our key techniques: using repeated sampling in a loop to estimate a value that would be somewhat challenging to evaluate analytically.

 ## Cho-Han

 Cho-han is a traditional Japanese dice game.
 The rules are simple: